Religion and Worldviews

 See below for Kent syllabus overview:

-As demonstrated in the above Syllabus overview, we strive to ensure our children are exposed to a range of faiths and world views throughout their time in school.
-Children learn about these faiths and world views in earlier years and then revisit them in future years to ensure depth and breadth of coverage.
-Furthermore, we encourage weekly reflections at the end of each lesson to encourage our children to make links between faiths and world views and their own perspectives.
+As shown in the syllabus overview above, we ensure that children are exposed to a wide range of faiths and worldviews throughout their time in school.
+These are introduced in the early years and revisited in later years, allowing children to develop both depth and breadth of understanding.
+Weekly reflection time at the end of lessons encourages pupils to make meaningful links between different faiths and worldviews and their own beliefs and perspectives.

 Progression of Skills & Knowledge

-Early Years (Reception): Children begin by exploring simple concepts about God and world faiths.
-They learn through stories and experiences that gives them early exposure to different cultures and beliefs.
+Children begin by exploring simple ideas about God and a range of world faiths.
+They learn through stories and first-hand experiences, giving them early exposure to different cultures and beliefs.

 Curriculum Policy